elylucas/nest-ngconf/Guide.md

 }
 ```

-> Import `Param` from '@nestjs/common'.

 The `Get()` decorator here takes in a route parameter named `id`, and in the `getMission` method, we extract that parameter out using the new `@Param` decorator, which in turn assigns the value to `id`.

 If you request http://localhost:3000/missions/1, you should notice that nothing comes back.
 Why?
-Parameters are passed in as strings, but we expect the `id` to be a number, and the repo does not find a mission because of it.
-In the params to `getMission`, `id` is of type number, but, unfortunately, TypeScript does coerce values to be their proper types.
+Parameters are passed in as strings, but we expect the `id` to be a number, and the repo does not find the mission because of it.
+In the params to `getMission`, `id` is of type number, but, unfortunately, we are pretty much lying to TypeScript that the value is coming in as a number.

 We could parse the string value of `id` into a number manually inside the controller method before calling into the service, but once again this muddies our controller code with duplicated logic throughout.
 It would be nice to have a facility to do this for us automatically.